loning/universe/03_theoretical_framework.md

 I_{\text{Classical Memory (Old)}} + |\psi\rangle_{\text{Random Quantum Information}} \rightarrow I_{\text{Classical Memory (New)}} + S_{\text{Entropy Change}}
 $$

-Tampering with collective classical memory is extremely difficult, and it has stronger stability than individual classical memory.
+Collective classical memory is extremely difficult to tamper with, and its stability is stronger than individual classical memory.

 ### VIII.
 Dual Identity of Observers and Definition of Divinity